Offering 4 day and Custom Tours

 Our scheduled tours depart from and return to Edmonton, Alberta, Canada.

 Arrivals: We recommend you fly into Edmonton the day before the tour.
-In most cases we will be able to arrange airport transfers before the tour for a small additional charge.
-We will pick you up from your hotel the next morning, or from your house if you live locally.
+We will pick you up from your hotel at about 8am the next morning, or from your house if you live locally.
 Exact pick-up procedure is flexible and determined on a tour by tour basis.

 What is the usual group size?

-Our usual group size is between 9 and 11 people, which keeps our tours small and intimate.
+Our usual group size is up to 11 people, which keeps our tours small and intimate.
 With some notice though we can put custom tours together for group of up to 30.

 Custom groups of 6 – 30 people.